PuerkitoBio/gocrawl/README.md

 *    **ComputeDelay** : `ComputeDelay(host string, di *DelayInfo, lastFetch *FetchInfo) time.Duration`.
 Called by a worker before requesting a URL.
 Arguments are the host's name, the crawl delay information (delays from the Options struct, from the robots.txt, and the last used delay), and the last fetch information, so that it is possible to adapt to the current responsiveness of the host.
 It returns the delay to use.

 *    **Fetch** : `Fetch(u *url.URL, userAgent string, headRequest bool) (*http.Response, error)`.
 Called by a worker to request the URL.
 The `DefaultExtender.Fetch()` implementation uses a custom `http.Client` to fetch the pages *without* following redirections, instead returning an error so that the worker can enqueue the redirect-to URL.
 This enforces the whitelisting by the `Filter()` of every URL fetched by the crawling process.
 If `headRequest` is `true`, a HEAD request is made instead of a GET.
+Note that as of gocrawl v0.3, `Fetch` is called with the non-normalized URL.

     Internally, gocrawl sets its http.Client's `CheckRedirect()` function field to a custom implementation that follows redirections for robots.txt URLs only (since a redirect on robots.txt still means that the site owner wants us to use these rules for this host).
 The worker is aware of the `*gocrawl.EnqueueRedirectError` error, so if a non-robots.txt URL asks for a redirection, `CheckRedirect()` returns an instance of this error, and the worker recognizes this and enqueues the redirect-to URL, stopping the processing of the current URL.
 It is possible to provide a custom `Fetch()` implementation based on the same logic.
 Any `CheckRedirect()` implementation that returns a `*gocrawl.EnqueueRedirectError` error will behave this way - that is, the worker will detect this error and will enqueue the redirect-to URL.
 See the source files ext.go and worker.go for details.